 4. Extraordinary cost of college

-5. Change in cultural perception of identity–gender, technology, science, faith, sexuality, etc.
+5. Change in the cultural perception of identity–gender, technology, science, faith, sexuality, etc.

-6. Change in credibility of a high school diploma or college degree
+6. Change in the credibility of a high school diploma or college degree

 7. Increasingly formal use of social media by education institutions